Our Values & PhilosophyOntario Christian School is committed to our motto: Growing Christian Leaders.

 Ontario Christian recognizes that parents are most accountable before God for the nurture of their children in the ways of the Lord.
 Therefore the school sees itself as an extension of the home.
 We believe that home, church, and school as partners in helping students to grow as disciples, establish relationships, and live in obedience to God’s Word.

-One way to summarize the philosophy of Ontario Christian is to understand the relationships between the individual and God, the individual and self, the individual and other human beings, and the individual and all other aspects of God’s creation.
 The purpose of Ontario Christian Schools is to train the students to live in and respond to these relationships commanded in God’s Word.

 The educational perspective of Ontario Christian Schools is based on the authority of the Bible as the written Word of God.
 In our understanding of the Bible, we find help and direction in the Reformed heritage and confessional standards.
 Ontario Christian recognizes that Christians adhere to a variety of confessional standards and it actively supports an interdenominational ministry by helping all Christian parents in their efforts to lead their children in the nurture and admonition of the Lord.